gemini-oss/starfleet/README.md

 respective sections.

 ## Worker Ships
 Each worker is a "worker ship", or a plugin.
 Plugins are loaded based on where they are placed in the directory path.
-All workers needs to reside in the
+All workers need to reside in the
 `worker_ships/plugins/*` path.
 Each plugin needs to implement (subclass) the `StarfleetWorkerShip` class.
 This class outlines the configuration templates and also the payload templates for each worker.
-This will also contain a list of `click.group()` wrapped functions that is added to the `clis` list.
+This will also contain a list of `click.group()` wrapped functions that are added to the `clis` list.

 Each worker has 2 primary functions:
 1. `load_template`, which loads the payload template, and stores it in the `self.payload` attribute as a Dictionary to be referenced easily by the worker
 2. `execute`, which will perform the work for the plugin

 For the worker to function, in addition to the plugin details to be implemented, you also need:
-1. In the plugin's `__init__.py`, a `WORKER_SHIP_PLUGINS` `list` that contains a list the subclassed `StarfleetWorkerShip` classes that the plugin exposes.
+1. In the plugin's `__init__.py`, a `WORKER_SHIP_PLUGINS` `list` that contains a list of the subclassed `StarfleetWorkerShip` classes that the plugin exposes.
 2. The plugin needs a configuration entry (defined in the plugin's `worker_ship_name` attribute), with `Enabled: True` being set for the plugin to be usable.

 _TODO: Add details about the entrypoints_